 At this point in the process, it will be reasonably clear how much money and time the right WMS will be able to save.
 The next step is to determine how much will have to be spent to successfully implement the WMS.

-Although the price of a solution is important, there are other important criteria that should be considered when selecting a vendor including track record, size, investment into R&D, financial stability and the level of trust and confidence between vendor and customer.
+In addition to the total cost of implementation, there are other important criteria that should be considered when selecting a vendor including track record, size, investment into R&D, financial stability, and the level of trust and confidence between vendor and customer.